Man looking at sharks at Georgia Aquarium in Atlanta, Georgia

 The Booth Museum in Cartersville, Georgia

 The Booth Museum in Cartersville has a presidential gallery that has a letter and portrait from every U.S. president.
 The 120,000-square-foot space also has Western art, Civil War art and more than 200 Native American artifacts.
 There is even a sculpture garden outside.
-The second-largest art museum in Georgia has interactive and temporary exhibits, and it hosts events throughout the year, including the Cowboy Festival & Symposium in October.
+The second-largest art museum in Georgia has interactive and temporary exhibits, and it hosts events throughout the year, including the West Fest in October.

 Visit The Booth Museum